-Dan Ehresman, Project Manager, first moved to the forested coast of Humboldt County in 1998.
+Dan Ehresman, Executive Director, first moved to the forested coast of Humboldt County in 1998.
 Dan has over 15 years of experience working in the non-profit sector with numerous conservation-based organizations in Northern California – most recently serving as Executive Director of the Northcoast Environmental Center.
 He is a board member of the Rose Foundation’s Northern California Environmental Grassroots Fund and currently serves on the McKay Community Forest Advisory Group.
 He is committed to creating more sustainable communities, protecting and celebrating the ecological systems that sustain us, and supporting one another to create a more resilient future for life in all its forms – human and wild.
 Dan lives just above the shore of Humboldt Bay in Eureka and enjoys canoeing, hiking, birding, biking, gardening and building.

 Matthew Morassutti, Community Engagement Manager, spent his childhood between the coastal rainforests and mountains of the Puget Sound in Washington State and the lakes, marshes, and game trails of the Canadian Shield in Northewestern Ontario.
 He landed in the Humboldt Bay area in 2017 to work among the superlative redwood forests unique to the place he now calls home.
 Between growing up, recreating, and making a living in wild and working landscapes, Matthew holds a deep appreciation for the world around us and the connection it fosters to oneself and one's community.
 Matthew looks forward to sharing his appreciation of Northern California with you - be it through a screen or in person!
 You can find Matthew hiking a trail, enjoying the beach, cooking up something in his home kitchen, or studying and writing as he pursues a master's degree at Cal Poly Humboldt.